biobakery/humann/readme.md

 #### Demo runs ####

-The examples folder contains four demo example input files.
+The examples folder in the HUMAnN2 source download contains four demo example input files.
 These files are of fasta, fastq, sam, and blastm8 format.
 Blastm8 format is created by the following software: rapsearch2, usearch, and blast.

 To run the fasta demo: